HanleiZhang/MMOIR/results/README.md

 # Results
-Here we provide the results of the models in Mmoir.
+Here we provide the results of the models in MMIA.
 For supervised models, we have recorded three dimensions of metrics: ID classification, ID+OOD classification, and OOD detection.

 <table>
   <thead>